How to connect Amazon QuickSight to SQL Analysis Services Data

-Create a virtual SQL Server database for SQL Analysis Services data in CData Connect Server and import SQL Analysis Services data into Amazon QuickSight SPICE to build interactive dashboards.
+Create a connection to SQL Analysis Services data in CData Connect AI and insert SQL Analysis Services data into Amazon QuickSight SPICE to build interactive dashboards.

 Amazon QuickSight allows users to build interactive dashboards in the cloud.
-When paired with CData Connect Server, you get direct access to SQL Analysis Services data for visualizations, dashboards, and more.
-This article shows how to create a virtual database for SQL Analysis Services in Connect Server and build dashboards in Amazon QuickSight with access to SQL Analysis Services data.
+When paired with CData Connect AI, you get cloud-to-cloud access to SQL Analysis Services data for visualizations, dashboards, and more.
+This article shows how to connect to SQL Analysis Services in Connect AI and build dashboards in Amazon QuickSight with access to SQL Analysis Services data.

-2. Select "SQL Analysis Services" from Available Data Sources.
+3. Select "SQL Analysis Services" from the Add Connection panel

 To connect, provide authentication and set the Url property to a valid SQL Server Analysis Services endpoint.
 You can connect to SQL Server Analysis Services instances hosted over HTTP with XMLA access.
 See the Microsoft documentation to configure HTTP access to SQL Server Analysis Services.